Bhaskar20-git/pokemon-showdown/CONTRIBUTING.md

 If Volt Absorb absorbs Thunder Wave, Volt Absorb's TryHit handler shows the Volt Absorb message and returns `null` to indicate that no other failure message should be shown.

 If Water Absorb doesn't absorb Thunder Wave, Water Absorb's TryHit handler returns `undefined`, to show that Water Absorb does not interact with Thunder Wave.

-### `??` vs `||`

-We prefer using `||` instead of `??` for fallback, for a few reasons:

-- `sucrase` (our TypeScript to JavaScript compiler) makes `??` rather more complicated than ideal.

-- We rarely treat `0` or `''` differently from `null` (the same reason we use `!foo` instead of `foo == null` for null checks)

-- TypeScript does not actually allow us to have "non-empty strings" or "positive integers" as a type, so we have to deal with those cases no matter what.

-If, at a future point, TypeScript does allow us to constrain types better, we might consider using `??` for clarity.
-But for now, I see no reason to use `??` except in very niche situations where the difference matters.

 ES5 and ES6